schnarbiemeows/SpringBootProjectGenerator/README.md

 <strong>use_sonar_jacoco</strong> : gives your program sonarQube analysis and jacoco code coverage functionality.

-use_config_server : if you know how to use Spring cloud configuration server, this will alter your
+<strong>use_config_server</strong> : if you know how to use Spring cloud configuration server, this will alter your
 					services to use a config server

-use_naming_server : if you know how to use Spring cloud naming server, this will alter your
+<strong>use_naming_server</strong> : if you know how to use Spring cloud naming server, this will alter your
 					services to use openFeign, Ribbon, and Eureka to use a Eureka naming server

 more details can be found in this Configuration.py file

-The main class that kicks off the program is SpringBootProjectGenerator.py
+The main class that kicks off the program is <strong>SpringBootProjectGenerator.py</strong>

 More functionality to come!